-Head of Faculty: Ellie Marks
+Head of Faculty: Kate Bolton

 The languages curriculum at Campbell High School provides students with the opportunity to develop language proficiency through a four-year sequential program.
 This continuity allows our students to pursue college language studies at intermediate or advanced levels.
 Our courses are therefore a part of a continuum of language studies that may start in primary school and go through to university.
 In Years 7 and 8 students must study either French or Japanese.

 Benefits of learning a language

 - allows us to communicate in the language learned

 - gives us a better understanding of how languages work, including English

 - promotes cross-cultural tolerance